ottogroup/flink-spector/README.md

 # Flinkspector

 This project provides a framework to define unit tests for Apache Flink data flows.
-The framework executes the data flows locally and verifies the output using predefined expectations.
+The framework executes data flows locally and verifies the output using predefined expectations.

 Features include:
 - Concise DSL to define test scenarios.